Languages of the United States: Native American sign languages

 A sign-language trade pidgin, known as Plains Indian Sign Language, Plains Standard or Plains Sign Talk, arose among the Native Americans of the plains.
 Each signing nation had a separate signed version of their oral language, that was used by the hearing, and these were not mutually intelligible.
 Plains Standard was used to communicate between these nations.
 It seems to have started in Texas and then spread north, through the Great Plains, as far as British Columbia.
 There are still a few users today, especially among the Crow, Cheyenne, and Arapaho.
 Unlike other sign languages developed by hearing people, it shares the spatial grammar of deaf sign languages.
 Through intergenerational transmission, Plains Sign Talk became a working language still in use today in some Deaf First Nations or Native American communities.

 As Plains Sign Talk was so widespread and was a spectrum of dialects and accents, it probably hosted several languages under its umbrella.
 One is potentially Navajo Sign Language which is in use by a sole Navajo clan.

 Additionally, Plateau Sign Language existed alongside Plains Sign Talk as either a trade pidgin or another language around the Columbia Plateau and surrounding regions.

 Austronesian languages

 Hawaiian

-Hawaiian is an official state language of Hawaii as prescribed in the Constitution of Hawaii.
-Hawaiian has 1,000 native speakers.
-Formerly considered critically endangered, Hawaiian is showing signs of language renaissance.
-The recent trend is based on new Hawaiian language immersion programs of the Hawaii State Department of Education and the University of Hawaii, as well as efforts by the Hawaii State Legislature and county governments to preserve Hawaiian place names.
-In 1993, about 8,000 could speak and understand it; today estimates range up to 27,000.
-Hawaiian is related to the Māori language spoken by around 150,000 New Zealanders and Cook Islanders as well as the Tahitian language which is spoken by another 120,000 people of Tahiti.
+Hawaiian is an official state language of Hawaii, as prescribed in the Constitution of Hawaii.
+Hawaiian has an estimated 1,000 native speakers.
+Although it is critically endangered, the Hawaiian language is showing signs of revitalization, particularly following the Hawaiian Renaissance.
+Growing public interest can also be attributed to language immersion programs available through the Hawaii State Department of Education and the University of Hawaii, as well as to efforts by the Hawaii State Legislature, Kamehameha Schools, county governments, and community organizations to preserve local place-based knowledge.
+In 1993, about 8,000 could speak and understand Hawaiian; today, since the intervention of the state government and that of private groups promoting the language, estimates range up to 27,000.